alex-trapp/scAge/README.md

 scAge is a framework for profiling epigenetic age at single-cell resolution, developed entirely in Python. <br> <br>
 This tool, the first available single-cell clock, inherently leverages the relationship between DNA methylation in bulk samples and chronological age to predict epigenetic age in intrinsically sparse and binarized single-cell data. <br> <br>
-This computational platform is both massively scalable and deeply flexible.
+This computational platform is both highly scalable and deeply flexible.
-It can be used on any number of cells, and may be trained on any methylation-age dataset. <br> <br>
+It can be used on any number of cells, and may be trained on any methylation-age dataset. <br>

-To learn more about scAge, please consult the [Trapp et al. preprint on bioRxiv](https://www.biorxiv.org/content/10.1101/2021.03.13.435247v1).
+To learn more about scAge, please consult the [Trapp et al. preprint on bioRxiv](https://www.biorxiv.org/content/10.1101/2021.03.13.435247v1):

 ```
 Profiling epigenetic age in single cells